The US gave details to the United Nations about Russia’s alleged plans to invade Ukraine | International

 alleged Russian plans

-Blinken went on to describe how the US believes Russia is going to proceed, beginning with creating a “pretext” to justify its attack, which could take the form of a fake terrorist attack, an alleged discovery of mass graves, or even a real or fictitious attack with chemical weapons.
+Blinken went on to describe how the US believes Russia is going to proceed, beginning with creating a “pretext” to justify its attack, which might take the form of a fake terrorist attack, an alleged discovery of mass graves, or even a real or fictitious attack with chemical weapons.

-“Russia could describe this event as ethnic cleansing or genocide, making fun of a concept that we in this chamber do not take lightly,” he told the Security Council, warning that Russian media have already begun to spread some of these “false alarms”.
+“Russia might describe this event as ethnic cleansing or genocide, making fun of a concept that we in this chamber do not take lightly,” he told the Security Council, warning that Russian media have already begun to spread some of these “false alarms”.

 “After that, Russian tanks and soldiers will advance on key targets that have already been identified and outlined in detailed plans.
 We believe that these targets include the capital of Ukraine, Kiev, a city of 2.8 million people,” Blinken said.